amirahmadi-ru/Population-visualization-project/README.md

 # Visualization-of-population
-Visualization of the population of Iran and Russia in Microsoft Power BI.
+Visualization of the population of Iran and Russia with Microsoft Power BI.